8 January, 2011

-This is a variation of the classic Philly cheese steak.
-On Long Island, where one-quarter of the population is of Italian ancestry, this dish is sometimes known as the the Italian Stallion.
+This is a variation of the classic Philly cheesesteak.
+On Long Island, where one-quarter of the population is of Italian ancestry, this dish is sometimes known as the Italian Stallion.

 1 loaf of French bread

-1 lb. flank, skirt or other good-for-grilling steak
+1 lb. flank, skirt, or another good-for-grilling steak

 4 oz. mozzarella cheese